 The reason for the call?
 He was so excited that the Crew were on the cusp of being saved and he wanted to know all about it.
 He wanted to know the latest developments, what I expected to happen next, and most of all, he just wanted to talk about how proud he was of Columbus for saving the team.
 He spoke at great length of the pride he felt that Crew fans made history and kept their team where it belongs.
 We ended up talking for about an hour, not just about the Crew, but catching up on our personal lives and all that stuff.
 It was a truly lovely conversation with one of the players I thoroughly enjoyed writing about back in our younger days.
 There was never a dull moment with Jeff, and that unexpected call was another delightful surprise.

-This weekend, he called again from San Antonio, where he lives with his wife and daughter, to revisit some of the topics from our December chat, except on the record.
+This weekend, he called again from San Antonio, where he lives with his wife and two children, to revisit some of the topics from our December chat, except on the record.
 We also talked about some other bits of Crew history for other projects I intend to work on.
 It was yet another fun conversation with the Crew’s all-time leading MLS goal scorer.

 For the purposes of this series, here’s what he had to say on some #SavedTheCrew topics…